emartineznunez/emartineznunez.github.io/research.md

 # Automated methods to discover reaction mechanisms

-Over the last few years we have been involved in the development of automated methods to discover complex reaction mechanisms.
-The methods are based on the use of accelerated dynamics simulations and Graph Theory.
-The procedure has been applied to different systems and a computer program is available: AutoMeKin.
+Over the last years we have been involved in the development of automated methods to discover complex reaction mechanisms.
+The methods are based on the use of molecular dynamics simulations, Heuristics and Graph Theory.
+The procedure has been applied to different systems and an open-source program is available: [AutoMeKin](https://github.com/emartineznunez/AutoMeKin).

 The cobalt-catalyzed hydroformylation of ethylene has been studied with our procedure, explaining not only the major mechanism, but also side  reactions like hydrogenation.
 (Chem.
 Sci.
 2017, 8, 3843)